 Since hummus is so easy to make at home and freezes really well, I am always surprised when people buy it pre-fab at the store.
 You can pay five to six dollars for a little less than a cup worth of hummus, or buy a can of chickpeas for about ninety-seven cents.
 Lemon and garlic cost roughly a dollar or two, and I would hope you already have oil salt and pepper at home!

 So for about four dollars you can make roughly triple the amount of hummus that you would buy in a store.
 Making your own hummus from scratch also has the added bonus of giving you the option to adjust the seasonings, however you like!

 Don't like tahini or are allergic to sesame?
 No problem just leave it out, Love roasted garlic?
 Simply toss in a few roasted cloves.
 You could even mix in some spinach and red peppers for an extra health boost.
 Different spices, herbs, vegetables, and nuts have all been added to hummus over the centuries, so let your imagination run wild!

 The only really thing you need to make homemade hummus is a blender or food processor of some kind.
 I use my Ninja Bullet to make hummus at home, but any similar appliance will do.

 For this recipe, I am going to keep things fairly basic, and simply leave out the tahini traditional hummus calls for.
 I find tahini adds a certain bitterness to the hummus, and my daughter seems to prefer it without!

 You will need:

-I am going to be using a simple little hand held crank one, that does the job just as well.
-You can also make this hummus recipe in a mortar and pestle but you would need to crush all your chickpeas first and then add your oil at the very end.
-It does take a little longer to do this by hand, but don’t give up and keep going until your hummus is smooth!
+You could make this hummus recipe in a mortar and pestle but you would need to crush all your chickpeas first and then add your oil at the very end.
+It does take a little longer to do this by hand, and it may not be as creamy and smooth as when made with an appliance.

 - 1 cup olive oil